willwin4sure/sprl/README.md

 ![Heatmap](quail_inception_heatmap.png)

-These charts tell a bit of the story of the development process!
-- The earliest generation shown, `quail_gamma

 ## Running the Discord Bot

 We also created a discord bot to keep track of the training progress and